mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2-pre-application/part2.md

 Fast forward to September 2020 after that Microsoft internship and I'm on the internship hunt again.
 Because of covid, everything went remote and I was afraid how that would impact the application process.
 I wanted to work on the iPhones, so I reach out to the iPhone team, that same recruiter I had last year.

 ![apple_recruiter_email_1](images/apple_recruiter_email_1.png)

+Unfortunately, they only hire summer interns starting in January, but my Microsoft return offer expired in Novemeber, so our timelines didn't align there.
+However, it came up that I was interested in other groups as well, including their chip development group, so he forwarded my resume to them since I didn't have any contacts in those groups.
 ### Northrop Grumman
 ## How do I do it?